-Bob Case and Kathryn Smith secured a million dollar jury verdict in favor of the firm’s bank client following a two-day trial in Naples, Florida.
+Bob Case secured a million dollar jury verdict in favor of the firm’s bank client following a two-day trial in Naples, Florida.
 The matter arose from a guarantor’s refusal to comply with the terms of the guaranty and an allegation that the bank’s willingness to work with the borrower released the guarantor from his obligation.
 The jury found in favor of the bank on all issues and held the guarantor liable under the guaranty.

 Senior Associate Attorney with the Firm, Dana Snyderman Lidfeldt has been selected to the 2015 Florida Rising Stars list by Super Lawyers.
 This is Dana’s second time being selected as a Rising Star by Super Lawyers.
 Dana’s selection as a Rising Star is based on merit and only 2.5% of attorneys are selected as “Rising Stars.”
 Dana practices in the areas of business litigation and banking litigation.
 The firm is proud of her inclusion in the list.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations, and peer evaluations and is an impartial, third-party selection process.